ciar4n/imagehover.css/README.md

   ```

 ##Browser Support
-Imagehover.css relies heavely on some CSS3 features inlcuding pseudo-elements, animations, transitions and transforms.
+Imagehover.css relies heavely on some CSS3 features including pseudo-elements, animations, transitions and transforms.
 Some older browsers will have limited support of these features.